Grace Wesson

 Meet Grace Wesson (she/her):

 Grace was raised in Southern California, and graduated from Texas A&M University with a B.S. in Animal Science and a minor in Biology.
 While earning her undergraduate degree, Grace focused on tutoring and laboratory research.
 Her research examined reproductive biology in livestock species, and her capstone project explored labor issues in the dairy industry.
-After graduating, Grace worked in the fine art world.
-Her most recent role at a textile collection culminated in a talk on American quilt traditions given as part of Portland Textile Month.
-During her term of service with RARE, Grace is excited to advance equity in environmental health and nutrition in the Columbia River Gorge.
-Grace’s research interests include food systems, rural sociology, and public health.
-When she isn’t at OSU Extension, you can catch Grace exploring coffee shops, hiking, and painting landscapes.
+Grace’s first term of service with Oregon State University Extension Service involved work on a public health campaign around smoke readiness and establishing a new community garden at a housing site for agricultural workers.

 Community and Organization:

-The Columbia River Gorge is one of Travel Oregon’s Seven Wonders of Oregon.
-It is home to beautiful scenery, including views of Mount Hood and Mount Adams, and widely renowned outdoor activities, particularly wind sports, water sports, and hiking.
-Agriculture is central to the economy of Wasco County on the eastern side of the Gorge.
-The Dalles is the largest city in Wasco County, and the surrounding area along the Columbia River has been an important trading site for millennia.
+The Columbia River Gorge has been inhabited for millennia.
+It is home to beautiful scenery, including views of Mount Hood and Mount Adams, and widely renowned outdoor activities like wind sports, water sports, and hiking.
+Agriculture is central to the economy of Wasco and Hood River counties.
+The region’s two largest towns, Hood River and The Dalles, are surrounded by approximately 15,000 acres of apple, pear, and cherry orchards.

 Oregon State University Extension Service seeks to bring research-based knowledge to the public in the form of educational programs and outreach.
 Within OSU Extension and the College of Health, the Family and Community Health program supports community needs by creating partnerships and promoting healthy choices.